uncleoptimus/udacityP4/README.md

 ## Website Performance Optimization portfolio project
 My challenge, that I accepted (and they sure hoped I would), was to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).

+The project repo is here: https://github.com/uncleoptimus/udacityP4 The project lives at: http://uncleoptimus.github.io/udacityP4/

 MY NOTES
 Catchphrase: "Measure First, THEN Optimize"